-Look into different artists before you book in your tattoo and make sure that the artist you choose is capable of doing the design that you want.
+Look into different artists before you book your tattoo and ensure that the artist you choose can do the design you want.
 When you walk into the tattoo parlor, you should be able to smell the chemicals in the air.
 That’s how you know they’re clean.

 Listen to the Professionals

-The tattoo artist will be able to tell you what’s going to be the most suitable.
-Listen to them, they know what they’re talking about.
-If you’re not completely satisfied with the design or placement, talk to your artist.
+The tattoo artist can tell you what will be the most suitable.
+Listen to them; they know what they’re talking about.
+Talk to your artist if you’re dissatisfied with the design or placement.
 They’ll usually be able to change it for you but remember, they know best.

 Select Something with Meaning

 Get something that’s sentimental but also aesthetically pleasing.
-You want something that has value to you, even when you’re old and the tattoo has faded into a washed-out greyish-black.
+You want something valuable to you, even when you’re old and the tattoo has faded into a washed-out greyish-black.

 Play it Safe

 Before you begin tattooing every inch of your skin, really think about the career path you intend to go down.
-While tattoos are more accepted by society now than they used to be, there are still workplaces that have strict rules against them.
+While tattoos are more accepted by society now than they used to be, workplaces still have strict rules against them.
 You don’t want to throw your workplace dreams away because of this.
 Be cautious when deciding.

 Don’t Worry About the Pain

 Everyone explains the pain of a tattoo differently.
-Depending on the area and size of the tattoo it can be quite painful or quite painless.
-Tattoos are definitely bearable though and shouldn’t be spent stressing over.
+Depending on the area and size of the tattoo, it can be pretty painful or relatively painless.
+Tattoos are definitely bearable, though, and shouldn’t be spent stressing over.
+Try using a tattoo numbing cream for pain relief.
 The best thing to do is to relax your body.
-Getting a tattoo was your idea after all, so just relax.
+Getting a tattoo was your idea, after all, so just relax.

 Take Care of Your Tattoo

-Make sure you follow the aftercare instructions, otherwise, your tattoo can end up fading, getting infected or the ink can begin to fall out, leaving gaps in your design.
+Ensure you follow tattoo aftercare instructions; otherwise, your tattoo can end up fading or getting infected, or the ink can begin to fall out, leaving gaps in your design.
 Aftercare is generally super easy.
 Your tattooist will wrap it for you afterward, which usually gets left on for an hour or so, then you can take it off and wash your tattoo under warm water.
 Don’t exercise for 24 hours after.
 From there, general care is just applying the cream to the tattoo three times a day.

 Does a Tattoo Make You More Attractive?

 Will a tattoo make you more attractive?
-There is no real answer to this, though people have tried to find one and even made it the subject of studies.
-To some people, yes, to others, no. Though it doesn’t really matter what other people think, as long as you’re happy with it.
+There is no real answer to this, though people have tried to find one and made it the subject of studies.
+To some people, yes; to others, no. However, it doesn’t really matter what other people think, as long as you’re happy with it.